 San Francisco also acquired some talented American players for this season such as support player Grant “Moth” Espe, and tank Matthew “Super” DeLisi as well as Korean players Park “Architect” Min-ho and Kim “Rascal” Dong-jun.

-Grand expectations for the Grand Finals
+Grand expectations for the Overwatch Grand Finals

 Shock nearly always display incredibly clean plays, and the players are able to pull together when they need to.
 These moments show what San Francisco can really do, but it is unclear whether their by-the-book strategy will shape up against Vancouver’s unique wildcard plays.
-Vancouver have been known for their excellence long before they were known as the Titans, and they have the top spot in the regular season to prove it.
+Vancouver has been known for their excellence long before they were known as the Titans, and they have the top spot in the regular season to prove it.

-If Vancouver are able to call on their bond as a team and keep San Francisco’s DPS players at bay, they should be able to pick off the rest of the team.
+If Vancouver is able to call on their bond as a team and keep San Francisco’s DPS players at bay, they should be able to pick off the rest of the team.
 Shock’s DPS players are both their greatest strength and biggest weakness: since they’re the backbone of the team, the rest of the players struggle when their DPS has already been eliminated.

 Most fans and analysts are predicting a close game, but these are two teams who have fought tooth and nail to get where they are and show no sign of stopping especially when the championship title is on the line.
 Both teams are very capable, and they are the best that the League has to offer — but on Sept.
 29, we’ll find out who’s the best of the best.
+They are also going to be a force at the Overwatch World Cup.

 Written by Jess Simmonds